 We deliver two types of OSCEs throughout the academic year, these include:

 - UGME OSCEs, both formative and summative, which assess medical students in all four years of the program based at the Vancouver-Fraser (VFMP) site.
 We run approximately 6 UBC OSCEs throughout an academic year.

-- The National Assessment Collaboration (NAC) exams provide a preparation examination for international medical graduates prior to the CaRMS match.
+- The National Assessment Collaboration (NAC) examinations provide a preparation examination for international medical graduates prior to the CaRMS match.

-Exam qualifications change with each exam, however, all Physician Examiners must:
+Examination qualifications change with each examination, however, all Physician Examiners must: